SCOOPS

 Personas

-Next is building the personas.
-Based on the learned target audience, I created characters that best represented the people who are likely to work with SCOOPS.
+Next, I focused on building user personas.
+Based on my understanding of the target audience, I created profiles that best represent the individuals most likely to engage with SCOOPS.

-From my research, the following are opportunities that I have found to improve the overall user experience:
+Through my research, I've identified several opportunities to enhance the overall user experience:

 Biography